Peergos/book/src/features/sync.md

 Peergos has the ability to do standard directory syncing and transparently mount a folder to your host operating system.
 This is achieved with a FUSE binding (or equivalent for Windows and MacOS).
 Peergos can do bi-directional syncing between a local folder and a peergos folder.
 It keep sboth folders in sync including deletes and empty folders.
 If a large file charges it only copies the changed chunks of the file, rather than the entire file.

 To get started with sync, first create a folder in Peergos.
-Then run the following (replace peergos with "java -jar Peergos.jar" if you are using the jar instead of the desktop app, or with "peergos-cli" if you are on Windows):
+Then run the following (replace peergos with "java -jar Peergos.jar" if you are using the jar instead of the desktop app):

 > peergos sync init -peergos-url https://peergos.net